Input Output Redirection in Linux

 Redirecting errors

-If you want to redirect errors on another device or want to save them in a file for logging and debugging purposes, you can easily do this by using the same output redirection symbols.
-By default, the shell uses the symbol > and >> to redirect the STDOUT.
+A program, process, script or command may return an error.
+When an error occurs, the system sends that error to STDERR.
+Since, by default, STDOUT and STDERR use the same device (monitor screen), errors are also displayed on the monitor screen.
+If you want to redirect errors to another device or save them in a file for logging and debugging purposes, use the redirection symbol.
+The shell uses the symbols > and >> to redirect the STDOUT.
 To use these symbols to redirect STDERR, we have to use file descriptors number of STDERR with these symbols.

 Linux uses a unified I/O model.
-In this model, it assigns a small integer value to each channel called a file descriptor.
-File descriptors numbers of STDIN, STDOUT, and STDERR are 0, 1, and 2.
-We can use these numbers to refer to the STDIN, STDOUT, and STDERR in our commands and scripts.
+This model assigns an integer value to each channel called a file descriptor.
+File descriptor numbers for STDIN, STDOUT, and STDERR are 0, 1, and 2.
+We can use these numbers in our commands and scripts to refer to the STDIN, STDOUT, and STDERR.
+To instruct the shell to redirect STDERR instead of STDOUT, specify the output redirection symbol with the number 2 (file descriptor number of STDERR).
+The following exercise explains it.

 $ls $cat [an-existing-file] $cat [an-existing-file] 2> errorlog $cat errorlog $cat [non-existing file] $cat [non-existing file] 2> errorlog $cat errorlog

 When redirecting STDOUT, we use the >> symbol to append the existing file.
-We can use the same >> symbol to append the existing file when redirecting the STDERR.
-If you will the > symbol to redirect STDERR, the shell will overwrite the contents of the specified file.
+We use the same >> symbol to append the existing file when redirecting the STDERR.
+If we use the > symbol to redirect STDERR, the shell overwrites the specified file's contents.

 $cat nofile 2> errorlog $cat errorlog $cat nonexistingfile 2> errorlog $cat errorlog $cat unknownfile 2>> errorlog $cat errolog